How to make a cushion cover with a zip

 You will need

-How to make a cushion cover with our step-by-step tutorial
+How to make a cushion cover with step-by-step pictures

 To make a 40cm square cushion you'll need to cut your fabric so there is 2cm extra on each side for the hem and an extra 0.5cm on the edge, for where the zip will go.
 So for one cushion you'll need two pieces of fabric and each piece needs to be 42cm x 42.5cm.